RenanMeirelles/zero-pollution-bsic/Documentation/WEEK1.md

 |Renan Girotto Meirelles | [@renanmeirelles](https://gitcoin.co/renanmeirelles) | meirelles.biz@gmail.com| Business Analysis |
 |Paulo Gabriel Vieira de Sousa | [@paulovieirasousa](https://gitcoin.co/paulovieirasousa)| paulogabrielvieira@gmail.com | FullStack |

-Paul??? - @molecula451
-Nestor Bonilla???

 ## Specific Problem:
   - **Why is blockchain needed to solve this problem?**

-  Write the text with the Mentor - Talk about getting rid of government, about rewards using a specific Token, the traceability of the  addresses of the trash, etc.Talk that the Citizens and Entepreneur must mobilize something like that, to not depend on Governments.
+Blockchain is a potential technology to empower radical changes in the world.
+Thinking about a full Ecosystem, we can go further.
+We can think abou getting rid of government hands, about rewards using a specific Token, the traceability of the  addresses of the plastic waste, the reliability of the information, and more.
+When the web3 become stronger, we'll have a lot of protocols to connect with this ecosystem, such as Decentralized Identity and other examples.

   - **What demographics do you serve?
 What is the size of the market?**